constellation-app/constellation/CoreFunctionality/src/au/gov/asd/tac/constellation/functionality/docs/compare-graph.md

+# Compare Graph

+## Compare two graphs and show the differences in a new graph

-## Compare Graph
+Compare Graph can be accessed via Tools -&gt; Compare Graph

-Compare 2 graphs and show the differences in a new graph.
-The possible detected changes are additions, deletion and attribute changes.
+Compare Graph does a comparison of two open graphs and shows the differences in a new graph.
+An output window will also displayed with descriptions of the differences.
+Possible detected differences are additions, deletions, and attribute value changes.

-## Addition

-If a node or transaction was added in the comparison graph, a new attribute called Compare will be set with the value set to **Added** and the colour will be changed to dark green by default.

-## Deletion

-If a node or transaction was removed in the comparison graph, a new attribute called Compare will be set with the value set to **Removed** and the colour will be changed to red by default.

-## Modification

-If an attribute on a node or transaction changed in the comparison graph, a new attribute called Compare will be set with the value set to **Changed** and the colour will be changed to yellow by default.
+In the new graph, each node and transaction will be coloured according to the change detected.
+An attribute will also be added called Compare with value set to whatever change was detected (Added, Removed, Modified, or Unchanged).

-## Options
+## Parameters

-When the comparison runs, a console will appear displaying the changes detected as descriptions.

-It is possible to ignore attributes like the x,y,z coordinates and change the colour scheme used.
+-   *Original Graph* - the graph to use as a starting point for the comparison
+-   *Compare With Graph* - the graph to compare against the original graph
+-   *Ignore Node Attributes* - node attributes to ignore for the comparison
+-   *Ignore Transaction Attributes* - transaction attribute to ignore for the comparison
+-   *Added Colour* - the colour to indicate an node/transaction addition (default is Green)
+-   *Removed Colour* - the colour to indicate a node/transaction removal (default is Red)
+-   *Changed Colour* - the colour to indicate a node/transaction attribute value change (default is Yellow)
+-   *Unchanged Colour* - the colour to indicate no change to a node/transaction (default is Grey)